Experimental characterization of fragile topology in an acoustic metamaterial: Supplementary Text

 \end{linenomath} where ${\bf r}_w$ is the location of the Wyckoff position.
 Among all points inside the unit cell, maximal Wyckoff positions play an important role.
 These are defined as sites where the site-symmetry group is a maximal subgroup of $G$, i.e., \begin{linenomath}

-\end{linenomath} Band representations (BRs)\cite{Zak:1982} are particular group representations that are induced by the irreducible representation of the site-symmetry group at the Wyckoff positions.
+\end{linenomath} Band representations (BRs) (\italicize{25}) are particular group representations that are induced by the irreducible representation of the site-symmetry group at the Wyckoff positions.
 Elementary band representations (EBRs) are BRs that cannot be further decomposed into multiples of BRs.
 These are induced by localized orbitals at maximal Wyckoff positions. \\

 \fbox{ \parbox{0.9\textwidth}{ {\bf A central statement of TQC is that whenever a set of bands has symmetry properties that are not compatible with the ones of a sum of EBRs, these bands are topological.
-In fact, it means they cannot be adiabatically connected to an atomic limit with localized orbitals at lattice sites.} } } \\ The irreducible representations at different high symmetry points (HSPs) are not independent, but related by certain compatibility relations, cf. Table~\ref{tab:compRelD} for the wallpaper group $p4mm$.\cite{Bradlyn:2018,Vergniory:2017}\\
+In fact, it means they cannot be adiabatically connected to an atomic limit with localized orbitals at lattice sites.} } } \\ The irreducible representations at different high symmetry points (HSPs) are not independent, but related by certain compatibility relations, cf. Table~\ref{tab:compRelD} for the wallpaper group $p4mm$ (\italicize{23}, \italicize{46}).\\

-\fbox{ \parbox{0.9\textwidth}{ {\bf From a crystalline perspective,\footnote{Bands that are classified as trivial according to their crystalline symmetry eigenvalues could still have some non-trivial topology captured by Berry phases.} the topology of a group of bands is entirely characterized by the symmetry data vector $B$ containing the multiplicity of the various irreducible representations at different HSPs.} } } \\ Any band structure with symmetry data $B$ that satisfies the compatibility relations can always be written as a linear combination of EBRs: \begin{linenomath}
+\fbox{ \parbox{0.9\textwidth}{ {\bf From a crystalline perspective (\italicize{47}), the topology of a group of bands is entirely characterized by the symmetry data vector $B$ containing the multiplicity of the various irreducible representations at different HSPs.} } } \\ Any band structure with symmetry data $B$ that satisfies the compatibility relations can always be written as a linear combination of EBRs: \begin{linenomath}